bforsbe/OccuPy/README.md

 case of amplification is full occupancy at all non-solvent points.
 The limiting case for attenuation is 0 occupancy at all point where occupancy was less than 100%.

-# Solvent supression
+# Solvent suppression
 Map scale amplification by inverse filtering would result in an extremely noisy output if solvent was permitted to be amplified.
 To mitigate this, `OccuPy` estimates a solvent model which limits the amplification of regions where the map scale is estimated as near-solvent.
 One can aid this estimation by providing a mask that covers non-solvent, permitting `OccuPy` to better identify solvent.
-This need not be prcise or accurate, and `OccuPy` will amplify map scale outside this region if it is confident about the scale in such a region .
+This need not be precise or accurate, and `OccuPy` will amplify map scale outside this region if it is confident about the scale in such a region .
 This is thus *not* a solvent mask in the traditional sense, but rather a solvent definition.
 Additionally, the estimation of the solvent model does NOT affect the estimated map scaling in any way, only the optional amplification.